18 Simple Ways to Boost Your Intelligence

 A peaceful bedroom with soft lighting, emphasizing the importance of quality sleep for intelligence

 Getting enough sleep is crucial for enhancing intelligence, yet with the constant stimulation from the Internet and social media, many struggle to transition from busyness to tranquility.
-The quest for restful sleep has resulted in a plethora of books, articles, and movies on the topic, but one significant hurdle remains–snoring.
+The quest for restful sleep has resulted in a plethora of books, articles, and movies on the topic, but one significant hurdle remains: snoring.
 Millions of people face this issue, unaware of their nocturnal snoring.
-Resolving snoring issues can lead to improved energy levels upon awaking, as it ensures an adequate supply of nitric oxide in the body, a vital chemical responsible for healing.
+Resolving snoring issues can lead to improved energy levels upon waking, as it ensures an adequate supply of nitric oxide in the body, a vital chemical responsible for healing.
+For more practical strategies on how to transition from restlessness to deep sleep, explore our guide to overcoming insomnia.

 When it comes to nutrition, consume energizing, antioxidant-rich foods.
-A healthy breakfast might be warm oatmeal with blueberries, organic honey, glasses of orange juice and milk, and a banana.
+A healthy breakfast might be warm oatmeal with blueberries, organic honey, a glass of orange juice and/or milk, and a banana.
 A light lunch, followed by a heavy and nutrient-dense dinner will keep your metabolism working so that you have energy to expend throughout the day.
-And just because you want to maximize your body’s potential for creativity by eating the right foods doesn’t mean that you can’t enjoy fast food from time to time.
-Make sure it’s within reason.
+Be mindful of how often you indulge in fast food.
 Healthier snack options include tea, dark chocolate, and nuts.
-Avoid the sugar or gradually replace it with choices such as honey and maple syrup.
+And avoid added sugar, or gradually replace it with choices such as honey and maple syrup.

 3) Supplement With Vitamins, Minerals and Nootropics